 Step 4 — Slice by segment.
 Break performance down by: time cohort, geography, user segment, acquisition channel, feature cohort.
 Look for a slice where performance diverges sharply from baseline.

 Step 5 — Audit feature distributions on the broken slice.
 Compute PSI for every feature comparing training distribution to live distribution for that slice.
 Features with PSI > 0.25 are suspects.
+Check the PSI simulator above for thresholds.

 Step 6 — Trace root cause upstream.
 For each drifted feature: did the data source change?
 Schema migration?
 Policy update?
 Library upgrade?
 Firmware change?